Carbon dioxide (CO2) lewis dot structure, molecular geometry or shape, electron geometry, bond angle, hybridization, formal charge

 Therefore, the above lewis structure of CO2 is better, appropriate, and most stable as the overall formal charge is zero.

 What is the electron and molecular geometry of CO2 (Carbon dioxide)?

 The molecular geometry of CO2 is Linear.
-It has a linear geometry arrangement like O=C=O. CO2 has 2 electron domains, resulting in a linear electron domain geometry.
-Electron geometry considers lone pairs as well bond pairs while determining the geometry of the molecule.
+It has a linear geometry arrangement like O=C=O. The molecule (CO2) has 2 electron domains, resulting in a linear electron domain geometry.

 CO2 molecular geometry or shape